Frequently Asked Questons

 - You know your fire extinguisher works.
 Inspect extinguishers once a month for dents, leaks or other signs of damage.
 Assure the pressure is at the recommended level.
 On extinguishers equipped with a gauge, the needle should be in the green zone - not too high and not too low.

 - You know how to use your fire extinguisher.
-There's not enough time to read instructions when a fire occurs.
+There may not be enough time to read the instructions when a fire occurs.

 How to Fight a Fire Safely: